Webinar: Assisted Dying Legislation | Lung Cancer Nursing UK Skip to main content

 • Julia McAdam

-Julia McAdam has worked as a Macmillan Lung Cancer Clinical Nurse Specialist in Shropshire for sixteen years.
+Julia McAdam has worked as a Lung Cancer Clinical Nurse Specialist in Shropshire since 2003, becoming the Lead LCNS in 2019.
 Prior to that she worked in Haematology, Oncology and as a Ward sister at her local hospice.
-More recently Julia undertook the role of Lead Cancer Nurse for the Shrewsbury & Telford Hospital NHS Trust.
-This led to numerous leadership opportunities within the Trust, and in particular the relationship that was established during 2015 with St. George's Hospital in London, as part of the NHS IQ Buddy programme.
+Within her LCNS role, Julia undertook the role of Lead Cancer Nurse as well as Operational manager for Oncology for the Shrewsbury & Telford Hospital NHS Trust.

 • Yogi Amin